Sunday, July 19, 2020

 Ended: around 1999

-The most popular package to ever come out in the 50's was when Associated Artists Production (aap) bought the pre-48 library from WB.
+The most popular package to ever come out in the 50's was when Associated Artists Productions (aap) bought the pre-48 library from WB.
 This gave them movies, shorts, and cartoons.
 This included the black and white Merrie Melodies produced by Harman and Ising and everything else WB released, all in color, until 1948's Haredevil Hare.
 Although this library tends to be limited when it comes to some of the characters, the ratings for aap were second best behind their Popeye TV package.
 This was because of many cartoons starring Bugs Bunny and featuring Elmer Fudd, Daffy Duck, and Porky Pig.
 It was also the first time the cartoons aired on TV in color, but many people still only had black and white TVs.
 The cartoons began with the aap logo zooming out showing the Warner Bros. characters, after that, the cartoons, surprisingly with their theatrical titles, would begin.
 United Artists would later buy out aap and continue syndicating the cartoons under the new UAA division, United Artists Association.
 Over the years, some of the cartoons would be taken off the air.
 In 1968, United Artists banned 11 cartoons during the Civil Rights movement infamously dubbed The Censored 11 due to political incorrectness.
 These shorts include Coal Black and the Seven Dwarfs and All This and Rabbit Stew.
 Surprisingly, evidence has shown that Jungle Jitters has aired as late as 1990 on TNT.
 By the 90's, the Inki shorts and Bugs Bunny Nips the Nips were pulled.
 In 1979, Turner scored broadcasting rights to the aap library for the new cable network TBS.
 It wasn't exclusive then, but the cartoons were so popular that Turner bought the rights in 1986 when acquiring most of the MGM film library, who merged with United Artists.
 The package began airing on TNT with Bugs Bunny and Pals, TBS airing them on Tom and Jerry Funhouse then later The Bugs Bunny Show, then at launch in 1992, on Cartoon Network in prime time as Bugs and Daffy Tonight.
 Bugs and Daffy Tonight would be replaced with Bugs and Daffy in 1995.
 Some local channels continued to air the cartoons up to as late as the mid 1990's, but Turner was the essential place to watch by this time.
 As part of Turner's ownership however, the black and white Merrie Melodies became redrawn colorized.
 In 1995, a new remastering process began for the library, known as "dubbed versions".
 These replaced older aap prints that circulated for years.
 By 1996, Turner merged with Time Warner, thus bringing these cartoons back home to Warner Bros.
 Technically, the library came to an end in the late 90's to combine with everything else, but many of the cartoons continue to be in circulation

 Grade: A+